gomathisen/upgradhackathon/README.md

 5	181.0	Haryana Steelers

-Winner prediction:
+# Winner prediction:
+Based on player performance and team performance predictions and considering the team's current standings in season 7 winners are choosen as below.

-Team standings on oct 2nd.
+# Team standings on oct 2nd.
 Below teams are qualified to Q-final

 1. Delhi
 2. Bengal